Eliot-Roxbergh/static_analysis/README.md

 Q: How long to filter out false positives? etc.

 Bonus Q: Can we integrate all useful tools into one build flow?
 E.g. CodeChecker (clang-tidy, cppcheck, infer, (sparse)) + Semgrep looks quite powerful.
 But no CI right now, thats beyond our scope.

+Bonus: Try flawfinder and frama-c (or whatever seems promising)

 (didn't mention code-format and other things semi relevant)